Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 spectra_path = 'C:/.../Spectra.csv'
 save_dir = 'C:/.../model.h5'
 ```
 Running this file will train the CNN and save the model in the specified location.
+Depending on the available hardware, the CNN training process can take up to a few hours.

 ### 2) Explain CNN Results (SHAP_Explanation.py)
 Deep SHAP explains the predictions of an 'Base' image in reference to a 'Background'.
 This Background can be a collection of images or a single image.
 To minimize noise, our recommendation is to use a 'white' image as the Base, and the image to be evaluated as the Background.
 This will compare the importance of a feature, to the absence of this feature, towards a target output.
 Simply update the following paths and run the 'SHAP_Explanation.py' script (you can refer to the <b>Examples</b> folder for sample Background and Base images):